proto-zero/Shopify-Code-Challenge/README.md

 - [x] set up questions for the user to feed into the API prompts

 - [x] organize outcome into the script

+### Bonus

+- [] allow the user to choose an engine from a dropdown and insert said engine into the fetch request

+- [] use cookies to let the user save their previous prompts and answers

 # Getting Started with Create React App